This site presents a reference view of an IDDAS-compatible implementation.

 People do not feel processed.
 They feel included.

-When builders extend IDDAS, they do not modify the object.
-They define capability layers that can be enabled, disabled, contextually activated, and shared across environments.
-The object stays recognizable.
+When builders extend IDDAS, they do not modify the object itself.
+They define capability layers that can be enabled, disabled, or contextually activated across environments.
+The object remains recognizable.
 The experience adapts.

 It is a different way of thinking about interaction.

-We explain this openly because IDDAS is counterintuitive.
-If this model is not made clear early, people misunderstand everything that follows.
-Familiar assumptions get projected onto it.
-The simplicity gets mistaken for limitation.
+IDDAS is counterintuitive.
+If this model is not made clear early, familiar assumptions get projected onto it and the simplicity is mistaken for limitation.

 Our goal is not to sound clever.
 Our goal is to be clear.